Interventional Radiology Fellowship

 How to apply

 The fellowship seeks physicians who will have completed residency training in a program approved by the American Board of Radiology or who will otherwise be eligible for Board certification.

 Please download the application (PDF) and complete the appropriate fields.
 The completed application can be emailed or mailed along with the following materials to the contact below.

 - Completed application

 - Medical school transcript sent directly from your medical school

-- Three letters of reference, addressed to to Sabah Servaes, MD, Program Director, or Michael Acord, MD, Associate Program Director of the Interventional Radiology Fellowship Program, from professionals familiar with your work
+- Three letters of reference, addressed to to Rebecca Dennis, DO, director of the Radiology Fellowship and Residency Programs, from professionals familiar with your work

-- Parts I, II and III of the USMLE’s taken within the seven-year time frame as required by the Commonwealth of Pennsylvania
+- Parts I, II and III of the USMLE taken within the seven-year time frame as required by the Commonwealth of Pennsylvania

 - If a graduate of a medical school outside of the United States, Canada or Puerto Rico, a valid ECFMG certificate